 Human Longevity – Is Aging Simply a Matter of Choices?

 As we all know, we live in a city dominated by senior citizens.
-Although the story that follows may sound commonplace, the point of this article is that it should not be so.
+Although the story that follows may sound commonplace, the point of this article is that it doesn’t have to be.

 A Cute Elderly Couple

-As I watched the couple shuffle out of the store, suffering with every step, I began to wonder, ‘What would cause such degeneration?’
-‘Is there any way to prevent it?’ and ‘Why would this couple be so sensitive to the aging process when I have friends and patients that enjoyed a much higher quality of life (engaged in active/social lives, hiking, biking, swimming, tennis, golf, etc.) at that exact same age?
+As I watched the couple shuffle out of the store, suffering with every step, I began to wonder, ‘What would cause such degeneration?’ and ‘Was there any way to prevent or reduce it?’

 While I never knew the history of the cute elderly couple, the answers for most of us are found in a review of the medical literature.